 - Graduated Licensing and Insurance Requirements

-- Drivers Under 17 Years of Age
+- Drivers 15 to 17 Years Old

 - School Attendance Requirement

-- Required Forms of Identification
+- Required Identification and Insurance

 - Minimum Insurance Coverage